Product May Have Been Discontinued

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the soybean meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, soybean meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Newman’s Own is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Newman’s Own is a grain-inclusive dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3 stars.

 Those looking for a wet food from the same company may wish to visit our review of Newman’s Own Organics Grain Free canned dog food.